ISISComputingGroup/ibex_developers_manual/nGEM-detector.md

 * edit `mypvprefixnc.txt` and `globals.txt` as appropriate
 * specify a new copy to location of data files in the opi
 * create share/map drive on destination computer if it is not a simple attached USB drive
+* start the IOC on the laptop and then view from the GUI OPI in the instrument (do not start NGEM from start/stop IOC in IBEX GUI)

 ## problems/debugging

 * If the NGEM vendor software is restarted, the IOC on the laptop will need to be restarted.
 Kill the running ioc cmd window and then run runIOC.bat shortcut on desktop
-* Make sure the NGEM IOC isn't running in two places with the same PV prefix, currently this means it should be running **only on the laptop and not on the associated NDX computer** (NGEM is listed in the start/stop IOCs menu so can get started accidentally).
+* Make sure the NGEM IOC isn't running in two places with the same PV prefix, currently this means it should be **running only on the laptop and not on the associated NDX computer** (NGEM is listed in the start/stop IOCs menu so can get started accidentally).
 If there are two IOCs running, you will have issues starting/stopping collection and probably see "multiple PV warning" if you use a command line tool